fishyfriend/tmx/README.md

 [Tiled][tiled].

 The library aims for broad coverage of Tiled's [TMX file formats][tmx].
-It provides an imperative context for loading TMX data files, a collection of immutable types corresponding to TMX data structures, and a suite of functions for working with those types.
+It provides a context for loading TMX data files, a collection of immutable types correponding to TMX data structures, and a suite of functions for working with them.

-The auxiliary functions emulate the semantics of various TMX structures as they exist in the Tiled desktop application, including [custom property][properties] inheritance and the application of [object templates][templates].
-This allows the attributes of TMX structures in OCaml to match exactly what is observed in Tiled.
+`tmx` emulates the semantics of TMX structures as they exist in the Tiled desktop application, including [custom property][properties] inheritance and the application of [object templates][templates].
+This allows the attributes of game resources in OCaml to match what is observed in Tiled.

 The XML-based map (.tmx), tileset (.tsx), and template (.tx) formats are supported along with the undocumented Custom Types JSON format.
 Support for the JSON map, tileset, and template formats is planned.

 The library should be considered alpha quality but usable.
-No major API changes are currently planned.

 ## Installation